 Maho Bay on St John is one of the most beautiful and serene bays in the world.
 As compared to the more popular and more heavily photographed Trunk Bay, Maho has a more laid-back vibe.

-The bay was once full of beautiful palm trees that leaned into the ocean but since hurricane maria in 2017 nearly all of those trees are gone.
+The bay was once full of beautiful palm trees that leaned into the ocean but since Hurricane Maria in 2017 nearly all of those trees are gone.

 Even still, Maho Bay is a jaw-dropping spot, well worth the visit.
 Crystal blue/turquoise water, white sands, sea turtles, and palm trees comprise this stunning destination.
 Visitors also can rent kayaks here and swim with sea turtles.

-- Tips & Things to Know
+- Things to Know Before Visiting Maho Bay

-- Best time to Visit
+- Best Time to Visit Maho Bay

-- Getting to Maho Bay
+- Getting to Maho Bay + Map

 Things to Know Before Visiting Maho Bay